-- 5.8.1 The school will help pupils gain the confidence to compete in the labour market by providing opportunities to gain the practical know-how and attributes that are relevant for employment.
-This will include the opportunity for pupils to develop entrepreneurial skills for self-employment. - 5.8.2 The school will engage fully with local employers, businesses, and professional networks to ensure real-world connections with employers lie at the heart of the careers strategy.
-Visiting speakers can include junior employees, or apprentices, particularly alumni, with whom pupils can readily identify.
+5.8.1 The school will help pupils gain the confidence to compete in the labour market by providing opportunities to gain the practical know-how and attributes that are relevant for employment.
+This will include the opportunity for pupils to develop entrepreneurial skills for self-employment.

-- 5.8.3 Every year from the age of 11, pupils will participate in at least one meaningful encounter with an employer this means at least one encounter each year from years 7 to 13.
-Different encounters will work for different schools and pupils, but it could mean in practice:

-- Careers events and fairs

-- Careers talks

-- Employability workshops delivered by employers

-- Skills workshops e.g., CV writing

-- Business games and enterprise competitions

-- Mentoring

-- 5.8.4 Because of the high returns to STEM careers, and the increasing need for many jobs to have greater quantitative skills in future, the school will make sure one of the encounters their pupils experience before year 11 is with a STEM employer or workplace, or one of their careers events is focused on STEM.

-- 5.9 Benchmark 6: Experience of workplaces

-- 5.9.1 In addition to school-based encounters with employers, pupils should have first-hand experience of the workplace.
-This is particularly valuable for pupils from disadvantaged backgrounds who may not have access to a diverse range of role models.

-- 5.9.2 The school will ensure that by the age of 16, every pupil has had at least one experience of a workplace, and one further such experience by the age of 18.

-- 5.9.3 The school will pay particular attention to work placements for pupils with SEND.
-Some pupils with SEND may find work placements particularly helpful, especially where pupils find it difficult to imagine a work context, or to counter low aspirations.

-- 5.9.4 When arranging work placements for pupils with SEND, the school will carefully match the placement to the abilities, needs and aspirations of the pupil.
-The school will consider whether pupils with SEND need additional support in the work placement to make sure it is a valuable and positive experience, and secure that support where needed, working with the employer.

-- 5.9.5 High quality and meaningful work experience forms a required part of 16-19 study programmes.
+- 5.8.2 The school will engage fully with local employers, businesses, and professional networks to ensure real-world connections with employers lie at the heart of the career's strategy.
+Visiting speakers can include junior employees, or apprentices, particularly alumni, with whom pupils can readily identify. - 5.8.3 The school will work with The Careers & Enterprise Company commissioned Careers Hub to identify an Enterprise Adviser appropriate for the school.
+An Enterprise Adviser is an experienced business volunteer who can support the school to connect to the labour market. - 5.8.4 Every year from the age of 11, pupils will participate in multiple meaningful encounters with an employer this means at least one encounter each year from years 7 to 13.
+Different encounters will work for different schools and pupils, but it could mean in practice: - Careers events and fairs - Careers talks - Employability workshops delivered by employers - Skills workshops e.g., CV writing - Business games and enterprise competitions - Mentoring - 5.8.5 Because of the high returns to STEM careers, and the increasing need for many jobs to have greater quantitative skills in future, the school will make sure one of the encounters their pupils experience before year 11 is with a STEM employer or workplace, or one of their careers events is focused on STEM. - 5.9 Benchmark 6: Experience of workplaces - 5.9.1 In addition to school-based encounters with employers, pupils will have first-hand experience of the workplace.
+This is particularly valuable for pupils from disadvantaged backgrounds who may not have access to a diverse range of role models. - 5.9.2 The school will ensure that by the age of 16, every pupil has had at least one experience of a workplace, and one further such experience by the age of 18. - 5.9.3 The school will pay particular attention to work placements for pupils with SEND.
+Some pupils with SEND may find work placements particularly helpful, especially where pupils find it difficult to imagine a work context, or to counter low aspirations. - 5.9.4 When arranging work placements for pupils with SEND, the school will carefully match the placement to the abilities, needs and aspirations of the pupil.
+The school will consider whether pupils with SEND need additional support in the work placement to make sure it is a valuable and positive experience, and secure that support where needed, working with the employer. - 5.9.5 High quality and meaningful work experience form a required part of 16-19 study programmes.
 A more flexible approach can be adopted for younger pupils and does not necessarily have to involve a traditional placement.
-Options could include:

-- workplace visits

-- work experience (1-2 weeks)
+Options could include: - workplace visits - work experience (1-2 weeks) - volunteering - job shadowing

-- volunteering

-- job shadowing

-- Industry day